Dispatch & Garlick: Change of ownership

-In 1975, the company changed its name to Dispatch Engineering Ltd which specialized in timber winches, pressure vessels and gold screens as well as general engineering and foundry work.
+In 1975, the company changed its name to Dispatch Engineering Ltd which specialised in timber winches, pressure vessels and gold screens as well as general engineering and foundry work.
 Dave McMillan, Managing Director of RA Garlick Ltd. and his business partner Francis Zampese bought the buildings and facilities of Dispatch Engineering Ltd. in 1995.
 In the 1990s, at the dawn of the New Zealand Dairy Boom, dairy machines were produced using the newly acquired facilities and buildings.
 In 1995, Dispatch & Garlick Ltd was founded reflecting the history of Dispatch and the customer base of RA Garlick Ltd.

 The company has currently(2008) approximately 50 employees in various fields of mechanical engineering, including a foundry with an induction furnace for 500 kg gray cast iron, carbon steels and alloy steels, a workshop for models, sheet metal work and pressure vessels of all kinds and an X-ray system for nondestructive material testing.
 It has an assembly and machine hall with boring machines up to 3.6 m diameter and lathes for parts with up to 6 m length or 3 m diameter.
-The workshop building, which still has its own railway siding, consists of two 95-meter-long fields, each served by a 10-ton overhead crane.
+The workshop building, which still has its own railway siding, consists of two 95-metre-long fields, each served by a 10-ton overhead crane.